I-2-4-40.Administrative Res Judicata

 The prior adjudicator found that the claimant had a non-severe impairment, and the prior determination or decision was issued before December 24, 1985.

-Evaluation of any (physical) Listing which has been revised so that the current Listing is less restrictive and the prior determination or decision was issued on or before January 6, 1986.
+Evaluation of any physical listing that has been revised so that the current listing is less restrictive.
 See POMS DI 27516.010F.

 Evaluation of a claim involving a cardiovascular impairment and the prior final decision or determination was made prior to February 10, 1994.

-Evaluation of a claim involving an immune system impairment (e.g., human immunodeficiency virus infection, systemic lupus erythematosus, or systemic vasculitis) and the prior final decision or determination was made prior to July 2, 1993.
+Evaluation of a claim involving an immune system disorder, excluding human immunodeficiency virus (HIV) infection, and the prior final decision or determination was made prior to June 16, 2008.

 Evaluation of claims for widow's, widower's or surviving divorced spouse's insurance benefits based on disability where the prior final decision or determination was made prior to May 22, 1991.

-Evaluation of claims involving mental retardation and the lowest I.Q. measurement was 70 and the prior final decision or determination was made prior to December 12, 1990.
+Evaluation of claims involving an intellectual disorder and the lowest I.Q. measurement was 70 and the prior final decision or determination was made prior to December 12, 1990.

 E. Mental Competence — Prior Determination Not Administratively Final and Administrative Res Judicata Not Applicable